-American Speech-Language Hearing Association (ASHA)
+- American Speech-Language Hearing Association (ASHA)

-Laurent Clerc: National Deaf Education Center (LC)
+- Laurent Clerc: National Deaf Education Center

-National Institute on Deafness and Other Communication Disorders (NIDCD)
+- National Institute on Deafness and Other Communication Disorders (NIDCD)

-Wisconsin Law (PDF, 37 KB) on Hearing Aid Dealers
+- Wisconsin Law on Hearing Aid Dealers

 How do I know if my insurance covers the cost of hearing aids?

 A hearing aid could cost between $1000 to $4000.
 It is also important to note that many insurance companies do not provide coverage for hearing aids.
-The State of Wisconsin now requires health insurers to offer coverage for hearing aids and cochlear implants for children up to age 18.
+Wisconsin now requires health insurers to offer coverage for hearing aids and cochlear implants for children up to age 18.
 Various programs to assist in offsetting the cost exist at both the state and national levels.

-Your personal health care plan
+- Your personal health care plan

-Wisconsin Law (PDF, 28 KB)
+- Wisconsin Law

 Prior to purchasing hearing aid(s), check with your health care plan.
 If you are an active or retired military personnel or a dependent, check TRICARE to see if they will help cover the purchase.
-If a copy of the plan is not available, the employers benefit manager can provide one.
+If a copy of the plan is not available, the employer's benefit manager can provide one.

 The American Speech-Language and Hearing Association (ASHA) recommends that insured persons look for:

-Terms such as: audiology, hearing care, other rehabilitation or other medically necessary services.
+- Terms such as: audiology, hearing care, other rehabilitation or other medically necessary services.

-Limitations and exclusions of coverage.
+- Limitations and exclusions of coverage.

-Coverage of both evaluation and treatment services.
+- Coverage of both evaluation and treatment services.